hdtodd/WeatherStation/doc/WS-WP-Install.md

 The PHP code that can be used as a model for a web reporting page assumes the use of a sqlite3 database file in `/var/databases`: you'll need to modify that code if you choose to use MySQL.

-</br>**sqlite3 Database Setup**</br>
+#### sqlite3 Database Setup

 The sqlite3 database file name, by default in the code, is `~/WeatherData.db` so that it can be created and written to by the user during initial testing.
-But in Makefile, that definition is overridden and the database filename is set to be `/var/databases/WeatherData.db` so that the system is set up for production operation.  **Note that that file will normally be protected, so either WS must run as root (or as a systemd service) or the file must be created and protections set to enable writing by the user.**
+But in Makefile, that definition is overridden and the database filename is set to be `/var/databases/WeatherData.db` so that the system is set up for production operation.  **Note that that file will normally be protected, so either WS must run as root (or as a `systemd` service) or the file must be created and protections set to enable writing by the user.**

-On startup, if the sqlite3 database *file* `/var/databases/WeatherData.db` doesn't exist, WS creates it (if permissions allow; if this fails, check permissions and/or run as `sudo`).
+On startup, if the sqlite3 database file `/var/databases/WeatherData.db` doesn't exist, WS creates it (if permissions allow; if this fails, check permissions and/or run as `sudo`).
 The sqlite3 code uses a table named `Probedata` in that database file.
 Again, if it doesn't exist in the file, WS creates it with the command:

 	CREATE TABLE if not exists ProbeData (date_time TEXT PRIMARY KEY, mpl_press INT, mpl_temp REAL, dht22_temp REAL, dht22_rh INT,